J. Holiday

-Nahum Thorton Grymes, better known by his stage name J. Holiday, is an American singer, songwriter, and rapper.
-He came into prominence in 2007 with his breakthrough hit "Bed", peaking at number five on the US Billboard Hot 100.
-His debut album, Back of My Lac', was released in October 2007 and peaked at number 5 on the US Billboard 200.
-The album would also hit number 32 in the United Kingdom.
-Back of My Lac has sold just over 700,000 copies worldwide.

-His second album, Round 2 was released on March 10, 2009.
-It peaked at number four on the Billboard 200 and contain only one single, "It's Yours".
-After label changes and several release delays, Holiday's third album, Guilty Conscience, was released in January 2014 and peaked at number 42 on the Top R&B/Hip Hop Albums chart, making it his lowest charting album in that entry.
-He released his fourth studio album Time on February 7, 2022.
+Nahum Thorton Grymes (born November 29, 1984), better known by his stage name J. Holiday, is an American R&B singer and rapper.
+He is best known for his 2007 single "Bed", which peaked at number five on the US Billboard Hot 100.
+It preceded the release of his debut studio album Back of My Lac' (2007), which peaked at number five on the US Billboard 200 and number 32 on the UK Albums Chart.
+His second album, Round 2 (2009) peaked at number four on the former chart and was led by the single "It's Yours".
+After label changes and several delays, Holiday released his third album, Guilty Conscience (2014) independently, which moderately entered the Top R&B/Hip-Hop Albums chart and saw positive critical reception.
+He released his fourth studio album, Time, on February 7, 2022.

 Early life

-Nahom Thorton Grymes was born in Washington, D.C. to an African-American mother Frances Grymes, and an Eritrean father.
+Nahum Thorton Grymes was born in Washington, D.C., to an African-American mother Frances Grymes, and an Eritrean father.
 His name is inspired by a biblical figure because he is the son of a preacher.
-Holiday was raised alone by his mother in Washington, D.C. and Alexandria, Virginia, after his father died when he was just eleven.
+After his father died when he was just eleven, Holiday was raised alone by his mother in Washington, D.C., and Alexandria, Virginia.
 His mother made sure that her son completed his education and attended church.
 Holiday attended a local high school where he displayed his singing talent during a showcase night.
 By then, he frequently listened to Marvin Gaye, Boyz II Men, Tupac Shakur, R. Kelly, and Jodeci.
 Although he had the passion to go deep onto the music path, his mother wanted him to complete his education.
 Upon his graduation, Holiday began recording demo tapes.